Skatebolt Breeze II Review

 The Breeze II is one of the heftier boards of the bunch, tipping the scales at just over 21 pounds — about 4 pounds heavier than the average.

 The remote is decently comfortable to hold and intuitive to use, though the cutout for your finger can be a bit cramped if you have hands on the larger side.
-It feels a little cheap but we do like that it gives you both board and remote battery status and makes it easy to swap modes.
-We did notice a slight lag for the board's response but nothing overly problematic.
+It feels a little cheap, but we like that it gives you both board and remote battery status and makes it easy to swap modes.
+We noticed a slight lag for the board's response, but nothing overly problematic.

-Unfortunately, we struggled to get in touch with the customer service for this board and found it hard to find additional information about the warranty.
+Unfortunately, we struggled to get in touch with the customer service for this board and it was hard to find additional information about the warranty.

 Braking

-We found it didn't do much better at managing speed on hills, with this board continuing to accelerate even with full brakes applied on a 15% hill.
+This board didn't do much better at managing speed on hills, continuing to accelerate even with full brakes applied on a 15% hill.

 Value